 In the real world, people like to read fantastical stories about wizards and dwarfs and play games about dragons in dungeons.
 Which raises the question: what do wizards and dwarfs and dragons do on their down time?

-One possible answer is that they enjoy fantastical stories, or play Magic Ampersand games, about people like us, who visit "shopping malls" and do things with "science" and don't have any magic.
+One possible answer is that they enjoy fantastical stories, or play Magic Ampersand games, about people like us, who visit "shopping malls" and do things with a mystical force known as "science".

 Related tropes include Faeries Don't Believe in Humans, Either (fantastic beings consider humans to be fantastic beings) and Double-Blind What-If (sf writers in alternate histories try to imagine what our history is like).

 - In Smax, a group of dwarfs play Malls & Muggers.
 One of them encounters a salesman, fails a saving throw against persuasion and is forced to buy a sandwich toaster plus a five-year extra warranty.

 - Top 10, set in a city where everybody has superpowers, features the incredibly popular comic book "Businessman", with the tagline "You'll Believe a Man Can't Fly!".